-- Mouth.
-The Sona 2 also has a slightly wider mouth that’s curved to cover more surface area around your clit.
+Mouth.
+The Sona 2 also has a slightly wider mouth that’s curved to cover more surface area around the clitoris.
 The mouth on the Rose toy is a very tight circle that seems designed for smaller clits, which could leave a bunch of us out in the cold.

 Want to learn more about the Lelo Sona 2?
 Check out my full Lelo Sona 2 review!

 How Do I Use An Air Pressure/Suction Toy?